-Trainees may be considered for dismissal for unsatisfactory performance if:

-7.1.1.
-A Trainee's performance has been rated as unsatisfactory during a probationary term i.e. the trainee has two consecutive unsatisfactory terms.

-7.1.2 A Trainee's performance has been rated as unsatisfactory for three or more non-consecutive assessment terms at any time during their SET program.

-If dismissal is considered under 7.1.2, the Trainee must have received written notification after the second unsatisfactory assessment period that a further unsatisfactory assessment period at any time during their SET program may result in dismissal.
+- i.
+Trainees may be considered for dismissal for unsatisfactory performance if: - a.
+A Trainee's performance has been rated as unsatisfactory during a probationary term i.e. the trainee has two consecutive unsatisfactory terms. - b.
+A Trainee's performance has been rated as unsatisfactory for three or more non-consecutive assessment terms at any time during their SET programme. - ii.
+If dismissal is considered under 7.1.(b), the Trainee must have received written notification after the second unsatisfactory assessment period that a further unsatisfactory assessment period at any time during their SET programme may result in dismissal.